cederstone/analysis/README.md

 * its base type is `int`
 * its members are defined in a const block
 * its const members are all defined using the iota pattern

+### nakedreturn

+If a function has named return values Go let's you omit their names when calling `return` in that function.
+However, doing so increases the burden of comprehension on the reader of the code as the code is less explicit and harder to reason about in reverse.
+The benefits to so-called "naked returns" rarely outweigh the cost.
+This pass flags naked return statements as errors.